-The recipient of the McCoy Scholarship will receive an award equal to tuition, fees, room and board at Marietta College for four years.
+The recipient of the McCoy Scholarship will receive an award equal to tuition, fees, standard room and board at Marietta College for eight full time academic semesters of continuous academic enrollment.
 This award supersedes all other college funded awards.
+Recipient must live on campus.

-Recipients of the Trustees' Scholarship will receive an award equal to full tuition at Marietta College for four years.
+Recipients of the Trustees' Scholarship will receive an award equal to full tuition at Marietta College for eight semesters of full time, continuous enrollment.
 This award supersedes all other non-need based college funded awards.
 Up to 3 scholarships will be awarded each year.
+This award is competitive and by invitation only.
+Recipients must live on campus.

-Recipients of the President's Scholarship will receive an award equal of \$16,000 at Marietta College for four years.
-Up to 20 scholarships will be awarded each year.
+Recipients of the President's Scholarship will receive an annual award equal of \$19,000 at Marietta College.
+The scholarship is renewable for eight semesters.
+Recipients must have a minimum of a 28 ACT composite or 1260 SAT and a high school gpa of 3.75 or higher.